roblanf/phypapers/README.md

 2. Type in your favourite search terms remembering that wildcards are useful (e.g. `phylogen*` will match anything starting with `phylogen`, and logical operators can be really good, e.g. you can have `phylogen* OR raxml OR splitstree`.
 3. Click `search`
 4. Click the `Create RSS` link just below the search box
+5. Name is something sensible
-5. Set "Number of items to be displayed" to 100
+6. Set `Number of items to be displayed` to 100
-6. Click `Create RSS`
+7. Click `Create RSS`
-7. Record the RSS URL somewhere
+8. Record the RSS URL somewhere

-> NB I recommend leaving the name of the RSS feed for this as-is.
-This is because it's the only way I know of to look up in the future what the search terms actually were, which is crucial for tweaking your RSS feeds if they are not quite doing what you want
+> NB I recommend writing down somewhere what your search terms were in case you want to tweak them later.
+I don't know a reliable way of getting them back if you only have the RSS link.
+Even if you leave the name as the search terms, it gets truncated after not all that much text.

 #### 2.2 arXiv preprints